antonioribeiro/dev-box/docs/ConfigurePlaybook.md

 #### Selecting what to install

-You can also use hosts.ini to select what you want installed on your box, by adding or removing the hostname to software sections, for instance, to install Composer, add your hosts to the `composer:children` section:
+You can also use hosts to select what you want installed on your box, by adding or removing the hostname to software sections, for instance, to install Composer, add your hosts to the `composer:children` section:

 ```
 [composer:children]